-At December 31, 2014, investments carried on a cost basis had an estimated fair market value of \$0.2 million.
-The estimated fair value of these investments was based on an assessment of each underlying security.
+At December 31, 2015, investments carried on a cost basis had an estimated fair market value of \$2.3 million.
 Because valuation estimates were based upon management's judgment, investments carried at cost would be categorized as Level III assets in the fair value hierarchy, if they were carried at fair value.

 Investments accounted for under the equity method include general and limited partnership interests.
 The carrying value of these investments is based on the investment vehicle's net asset value.
 The net assets of investment partnerships consist of investments in both marketable and non-marketable securities.
-The underlying investments held by such partnerships are valued based on the estimated fair value determined by management in our capacity as general partner or investor and, in the case of investments in unaffiliated investment partnerships, are based on financial statements prepared by the unaffiliated general partners.
+The underlying investments held by such partnerships are valued based on the estimated fair value determined by management of our affiliated partnerships and, in the case of investments in unaffiliated investment partnerships, are based on financial statements prepared by the unaffiliated general partners.